Memoirs of a Geisha (film): Pre-production

-Shortly after the release of Arthur Golden's book Memoirs of a Geisha in 1997, the filming rights to the book were purchased for $1 million by Red Wagon's Douglas Wick and Lucy Fisher, backed by Columbia Pictures.
-The following year, Steven Spielberg planned to make Memoirs of a Geisha as the follow-up to Saving Private Ryan, bringing in his company DreamWorks.
-Spielberg's DreamWorks partner David Geffen attempted to persuade him not to take the project, feeling it was "not good enough for him".
-Prior to Spielberg's involvement, the film was planned to be shot in Japan in the Japanese language.
-By 2002, with Spielberg having postponed production for A.I.
-Artificial Intelligence, Minority Report and Catch Me If You Can, Spielberg stepped down from directorial duties to only produce.
+Shortly after the release of Arthur Golden's Memoirs of a Geisha in 1997, the film rights to the novel were purchased for $1 million by Red Wagon's Douglas Wick and Lucy Fisher, backed by Columbia Pictures.
+The studio first intended to shoot the movie in Japan in the Japanese language, with subtitles.
+In April 1998, Steven Spielberg announced that he would direct Memoirs of a Geisha, as his follow-up to Saving Private Ryan, bringing in his company DreamWorks.
+In September 1998, dancer Rika Okamoto was cast in the lead role of Sayuri, in what would have been her first film role.
+Tony-nominated Broadway actress Julyana Soelistyo was cast opposite her, as Pumpkin.
+Later that month, Spielberg hired Ron Bass to write the film's screenplay.
+Filming was set to begin in the first quarter of 1999, in Japan, now in the English language.

+By early 1999, Spielberg was reported to be working with Oscar-winning costume designer James Acheson, with filming pushed to 2000.
+Spielberg's DreamWorks partner David Geffen attempted to persuade him not to direct the film, since it was for another studio, saying "I tried to talk him out of it, I don't think it's good enough for him."
+In January 2001, Akiva Goldsman was reported to be writing a new draft of the script.
+By 2002, with Spielberg having postponed production on Geisha three times - for A.I.
+Artificial Intelligence, Minority Report and Catch Me If You Can - he stepped down from directorial duties, remaining attached to produce.

-Both Wick and Fisher approached Rob Marshall, who was interested in doing a non-musical after Annie and Chicago.
-This brought a third company into Memoirs of a Geisha, as Marshall was still signed to release his next film through Chicago distributors Miramax Films.
+Wick and Fisher approached Rob Marshall, who was interested in doing a non-musical after Annie and Chicago.
+This brought a third company into Memoirs of a Geisha, as Marshall was signed to make his next film with Chicago distributors Miramax Films.

 The three leading non-Japanese actresses, including Ziyi Zhang, Gong Li, and Michelle Yeoh, were put through "geisha boot camp" before production commenced, during which they were trained in traditional geisha practices of Japanese music, dance, and tea ceremony.
 Anthropologist Liza Dalby was also brought in to aid in the production as an advisor, though she later commented that "while the director and producers often asked my opinion on things, most of the time they went ahead and followed their own vision", calling the film a "wasted opportunity" to display geisha society accurately.